chibisnorlax/acnhfaq/index.md

 - Snowboy
 - Self-taught (includes King Tut mask, pitfall seed, trash DIYs, etc.)
 - NookStop (purchase with Nook Miles)
+- Nook's Crannies
+- Message bottle

-You can view [this page](https://nookipedia.com/wiki/DIY_recipes#Lists_of_recipes) to help you search for the specific recipe you may be looking for.
+You can view [this page](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=2132424485) to help you search for the specific recipe you may be looking for.

 ### How long do villagers craft for?
 How many can craft per day?
 Up to 3 villagers can craft per day.
 The first villager starts crafting when you log into the game for the first time that day, then they rotate every 3 hours.